-A day after the terrorist attacks on the USA of 11 September 2001, Roger Michell had the WTC towers digitally removed from the opening main title sequence in the film.
-In the DVD commentary, he admitted that it was a mistake to erase them and make it appear as if they did not exist.
+A day after the terrorist attacks of September 11, 2001, Roger Michell had the World Trade Center towers digitally removed from the opening main title sequence in the film.
+In the DVD commentary, he admitted that it was a mistake to erase them, and make it appear as if they did not exist.
 During the re-editing of the film, Michell reinserted them as a tribute.

-The interior of the house that Doyle Gipson is seen in during the main title sequence was not a set.
-It's in fact the interior of a real house in Queens, New York which Roger Michell had found while scouting locations.
+The interior of the house, in which Doyle Gipson is seen during the main title sequence, was not a set.
+It's in fact the interior of a real house in Queens, New York, which Roger Michell had found while scouting locations.

-In order to attract a wider audience, the theatrical trailer was arranged in such a way as to make the film look like an high octane thriller as opposed to the rather slow moving drama it actually was.
-This move was heavily criticised for misleading film goers.
+In order to attract a wider audience, the theatrical trailer was arranged in such a way as to make the film look like a high octane thriller, as opposed to the rather slow moving drama it actually was.
+This move was heavily criticized for misleading moviegoers.